How to get Oklahoma used car dealer license cheaper and easier

 Used-car dealers must register with the Oklahoma Used Motor Vehicles and Parts Commission.
 They have a long and extensive list of rules and regulations which you can use as reference when preparing your application.
 You need to pay a $200 licensing fee when you first open your dealership and then $100 annually for the license renewal.
 You also need to post an auto dealer bond.

-Auto dealer bonds
+Oklahoma auto dealer bonds

 Auto dealer bonds are required from car dealerships in every state.
 You shouldn’t confuse them with insurance.
 While your insurance protects the cars you sell, auto dealer bonds serve as protection for your customers.
 By posting an auto dealer bond, you promise to run your business ethically.
 That means knowing the state’s rules and regulations and acting in accordance with them.
 It also means treating your customers fairly and not using fraudulent business methods.